briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

-An employee eligible for sick leave with pay may be granted paid time off with the approval of the department head and the Mayor for the death of the employee’s spouse, child, father, mother, mother-in-law, father-in-law, brother or sister, grandparents and grandparents-in-law, but not to exceed three days.
+An employee eligible for sick leave with pay may be granted paid time off with the approval of the department head and the Mayor for the death of the employee's spouse, child, father, mother, mother-in-law, father-in-law, brother or sister, grandparents and grandparents-in-law, but not to exceed three days.
-Such absence shall not be deducted from the employee’s accumulated sick leave.
+Such absence shall not be deducted from the employee's accumulated sick leave.
-Paid time shall be determined by multiplying the hourly equivalent rate in effect at the time the death occurred by the scheduled number of hours in the employee’s regular work day.
+Paid time shall be determined by multiplying the hourly equivalent rate in effect at the time the death occurred by the scheduled number of hours in the employee's regular work day.
 (Ord.1986-65.
 Passed 12-22-86.)

 ## 149.19   Probation